Paper clay: Firing

-The firing process for paper clay is similar to firing of conventional clay.
+The firing process for paper clay is similar to the firing of conventional clay.
 The clay still needs to be completely dry before firing so the change of water into steam does not cause the clay to explode.
-Maximum firing temperatures, firing schedules and types of glaze to use for paper clay, are the same as that used for the specific clay used in the paper clay.
+Maximum firing temperatures, firing schedules and types of glaze to use for paper clay are the same as those used for the specific clay used in the paper clay.
 Some recommend slightly higher firing temperatures.
 Because dry paper clay is more porous and has greater tensile strength than dry clay, single glaze firing is possible.
-Due to its higher dry tensile strength there are fewer breakages during handling and kiln loading.
+Due to its higher dry tensile strength, there are fewer breakages during handling and kiln loading.

-Replacing some of the clay with fiber, will reduce the thermal mass of clay, in turn reducing further the energy required to fire the work.
+Replacing some of the clay with fiber will reduce the thermal mass of clay, in turn reducing further the energy required to fire the work.
 Changing to paper clay from conventional clay offers considerable energy, financial and time savings when firing ceramics in educational institutions.